 Checks.

-All checks, drafts or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.instrument
+All checks, drafts or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Corporation shall require two signatures.
+Authorized signers shall be the Treasurer and/or such officer or officers, agent or agents of the Corporation that shall from time to time be determined by resolution of the Board of Directors.
+The two signatories for any instrument shall be non-related adults.

 Deposits.

-All funds of the Corporation not otherwise employed shall be deposited from time to time to the credit of the Corporation in such banks, trust companies or other depositories as the Board of Directors may select.
+All funds of the Corporation not otherwise employed shall be deposited from time to time to the credit of the Corporation in a federally insured account (checking, savings, or certificate of deposit) at banks, trust companies or other depositories as the Board of Directors may select.

 Contributions.